 In April 2013, we filed a New Substances Notification for AquAdvantage Salmon with Environment Canada.
 On November 25, 2013, Environment Canada concluded that AquAdvantage Salmon is not harmful to the environment or human health when produced in contained facilities.
 This ruling, which was subject to a judicial review brought about by certain environmental groups on administrative procedural grounds, recognized that our Canadian hatchery, which produces sterile, all-female eggs, was no longer solely a research facility but could produce eggs on a commercial scale without harm to the environment or human health.
 In December 2015, the Federal Court in Canada ruled that the Ministers of Environment and Health decision to allow production of AquAdvantage Salmon in Canada for commercial use was "reasonable and made in the manner prescribed by the Canadian Environmental Protection Act."
 Accordingly, the court dismissed the entire application brought before it by the Ecology Action Centre and Living Oceans Society.
-This ruling was appealed by those organizations, however, the Canadian Federal Court of Appeal dismissed the appeal on October 21, 2016.
+This ruling was appealed by those organizations, but the Canadian Federal Court of Appeal dismissed the appeal on October 21, 2016.

 We are required to comply with regulatory and permitting requirements in Panama, where we operate a demonstration farm for AquAdvantage Salmon.
-In October 2010, we received authority from Autoridad Nacional del Ambiente ("ANAM"), the Panamanian environmental regulator, to operate our facility in Panama.
+In November 2010, we received authority from Autoridad Nacional del Ambiente ("ANAM"), the Panamanian environmental regulator, to operate our facility in Panama.
 In March 2012, we were notified by ANAM that we had failed to comply with specified permitting, inspection, reporting, and other regulatory requirements in connection with the construction and operation of the facility.
 We initiated a program to remedy the deficiencies, and the issues were formally resolved in August 2014.
 We paid a fine of \$9,500 in connection with the resolution of these issues, and the matter is now closed.
 We currently have all regulatory approvals necessary to operate our demonstration farm in Panama and we have obtained, and are in compliance in all material respects with, all permits necessary to operate that facility.
 We have moved forward with an application for the commercial production, sale, and consumption of AquAdvantage Salmon in Panama.
 This application process is new, and we do not have information on when, or if, the application will be approved.
+However, in June 2017, we received approval from the National Biosafety Commission in Panama for the production, harvest and export of AquAdvantage Salmon.

-We have also received approval from regulators to conduct field trials for AquAdvantage Salmon in Argentina and Brazil.
+We have also received approval from regulators to conduct field trials for AquAdvantage Salmon in Argentina and Brazil, and those trials are currently ongoing.
 We intend to initiate additional regulatory filings outside the United States in selected markets that offer a clear regulatory path and market opportunity.